nychealth/EH-dataportal/content/data-stories/public-space-creates-health/index.md

 <div class="pullquote my-4">
 <figure class="">
     <figcaption>“To be able to go out where they can either bike, walk, hike a trail, fish.
-I think that all those things are important for self- care and for the family at home.
+I think that all those things are important for self-care and for the family at home.
 Sometimes you want things in your own backyard.”
     <br><span class="float-right"></span></figcaption>
     <audio controls src="Own-backyard.mp3" style="width:100%;" class="mt-2">
             <a href="Own-backyard.mp3">